Household Economy Analysis (HEA) Baseline Database

 Livelihood Zone Codes

-The database allows for comparison of a Livelihood Zone across time.
 In order to ensure accurate comparison, Livelihood Zones that use the same code should be broadly the same geographically.
-While small changes are acceptable, a new code should be used when there is a major change in geography.
+While small changes are acceptable (see Burkina Faso or Mali, for example), a new code should be used when there is a major change in geography.

 Example